opendocsg/slw-judgments-backfill/2018_SGCA_48/report.md

 **Introduction**

 1       This is an appeal against the decision of the High Court judge (“the Judge”) to allow an appeal by Low Heng Leon Andy (“the Appellant”) against the decision of the assistant registrar (“the AR”) to, among other things, award the Appellant equitable compensation in the sum of $84,000.
 The AR had assessed this amount to be the appropriate sum to satisfy the Appellant’s equity that had arisen following the Appellant’s successful claim in proprietary estoppel brought against the estate (“the Estate”) of his grandmother, one Tan Ah Kng (“the Deceased”), in Suit No 252 of 2011 (“the Suit”).
-The Judge increased the damages awarded to $100,000: see _Low Heng Leon Andy v Low Kian Beng Lawrence (administrator of the estate of Tan Ah Kng, deceased)_ [2017] SGHC 200 (“the GD”).
+The Judge increased the damages awarded to $100,000: see _Low Heng Leon Andy v Low Kian Beng Lawrence (administrator of the estate of Tan Ah Kng, deceased)_ <span class="citation">[2017] SGHC 200</span> (“the GD”).
 However, the Appellant remains dissatisfied with the quantum awarded and now brings this appeal, seeking an even higher sum of equitable compensation.
 Low Kian Beng Lawrence (“the Respondent”), who was the administrator of the Estate, was unrepresented and absent during the first instance assessment proceedings before the AR, the registrar’s appeal before the Judge, and also during the appeal before us.

 2       For the reasons that follow, we allow the appeal, albeit only to the extent that we increase the equitable compensation awarded to the Appellant to a sum of $140,000.